b-widg/project-one-dinosaurs/README.md

-# You Vs. The Dinosaurs
+# You vs. the Dinosaurs

 ## Project 1 for Udacity, Intermediate Javascript Nanodegree